browncatmeow/spark-pipeline/README.md

  - Step 3: We will monitor the response times of our web services using Spark Streaming and send notifications when we come across an anomalous web service.

-### Contributing

-Feel free to submit comments, issues using the issues section.
-Source code contributions for other languages, (python, java) are welcome!